 HOW DID I GET HERE?

-As I think about my story, I imagine myself as an off-trail traveler, exploring beyond the terrain that was offered to me.
-My rebellion was methodical and polite, yet I was always pushing the boundaries of what I was taught to think was possible.
+When I think about my story, I picture an off-trail traveler.
+Curious, prepared, and quietly rebellious.
+My rebellion wasn’t loud; it was methodical and polite.
+But I was always testing the edges of what I’d been told was possible.

-Growing up in suburban Nebraska I couldn’t imagine my future as an Outdoor Educator and Coach, working in the remote wilderness of Wyoming, Alaska, and Utah.
-Like so many, I was seeking something different, I just didn’t know what.
+Growing up in suburban Nebraska, I couldn’t have imagined a future as an Outdoor Educator and Coach, working in the remote wilderness of Wyoming, Alaska, and Utah.
+Like so many, I was searching for something different.
+I just didn’t know what it was yet.

-My story makes sense when I look back on it, but it sure felt messy along the way.
+My story makes sense when I look back on it.
+But living it?
+It felt gloriously messy.

-My own path, laid out by my most consistent and enduring values, has led me to this work as an Integral Coach.
+My own off-trail explorations has led me to this work as an Integral Coach.

 PEOPLE DESCRIBE ME AS: